Nicolas Cage: Legal issues

 Kathleen Turner wrote in her 2008 memoir, Send Your Roses, that Cage had stolen a chihuahua and was arrested twice for driving drunk while they filmed Peggy Sue Got Married.
-Later she admitted Cage did not steal a chihuahua and she was sorry.
-Cage won a libel action against Turner, her publisher Headline Publishing Group, and Associated Newspapers (whose publication the Daily Mail had repeated the allegations when they published an excerpt from the book).
+Later she admitted Cage did not steal a chihuahua and stated that she was sorry.
+Cage won a libel action against Turner, her publisher Headline Publishing Group, and Associated Newspapers (whose allegations the Daily Mail had repeated when they published an excerpt from the book).

 Christina Fulton sued Cage in December 2009 for $13 million and for the house in which she was living.
 The suit was in response to an order that she leave the dwelling; the order resulted from Cage's financial difficulties.
 The case was settled in June 2011.

 Cage was arrested in New Orleans' French Quarter district on April 15, 2011, for suspicion of domestic abuse battery, disturbing the peace and public intoxication.
 A police officer was flagged down by onlookers after Cage allegedly grabbed his wife's upper arm while appearing to be under the influence of alcohol.
 Cage was held in police custody until a bail of $11,000 was posted by Duane "Dog" Chapman.
 He was later ordered to appear in court on May 31, 2011.
 The New Orleans District Attorney announced that the charges against Cage had been dropped on May 5, 2011.